garrandall/popular-music-data/tracks/real-wild-child-ivan.md

 In a world gone crazy
 Everything seems hazy
 I'm a wild one (wild, wild child)
-Ooh huh, I'm a wild one (wild, wild child)
+Oh huh, I'm a wild one (wild, wild child)

 Gotta dance my way